 Here at CC we have the COAL series that looks at the cars from our past and present.
 Other than my Torino, a car that has been in my family nearly 48 years now, I haven’t written about any of my vehicles.
 I suppose for me, a car of the lifetime is something I take a little too literally.
 For me, a COAL is a car that has played a major role in my life.
 Undoubtedly my Torino, a car that has been with me my entire life, fits that category.
 However, there is definitely another car that meets that criterion, one that has also been heavily intertwined with my personal history – my 1976 Chevrolet Malibu Classic.

 To tell its story, I am going to go back to one of the most significant events of my childhood, my parents’ separation.
 Just before I started high school my parents went through a separation which resulted in my Dad moving out of the house.
-At that time, we had three vehicles, Mom’s 1984 Pontiac Parisienne wagon, Dad’s ’72 Torino and his ‘79 Ford F-150.
-Since my siblings and I were to primarily live with my Mom, she got the newest car, the Pontiac wagon, which was also our main family car.
+At that time, we had three vehicles, Mom’s 1984 Pontiac Parisienne wagon, Dad’s 1972 Ford Torino and his 1979 Ford F-150.
+Since my siblings and I were to primarily live with my Mom, she got the newest car, the Pontiac wagon, which was our main family car.
 Dad ended up with the Torino and the truck.
 The Torino became Dad’s family car for the warmer six months of the year.
-However, he never considered driving the Torino during winter despite the new living situation.
-So during winter his sole transportation was his ’79 Ford pick-up, which had a regular cab and an 8 foot box.
+However, he never considered driving the Torino, which had never seen salt or snow, during winter despite the new living situation.
+So during the winter his sole transportation was his ’79 Ford pick-up, which had a regular cab and an 8-foot box.
 There was no way we could squeeze 5 people into that cab, but we made do.
 The pickup had a cap which meant a couple of us could ride in the back and be sheltered from the weather.
 It worked okay for the mostly in town trips we did, albeit, the rides were chilly.

 A couple of years later, Dad’s office closed down.
 Luckily he kept his job, but he was to be transferred to a new city about 80 miles away.
 No longer would we be just walking up the road to see Dad.
 He would have to drive the 160 mile round trip to come and pick us up for a visit every other weekend.
 Dad’s 460 powered Ford pickup was okay for local trips, but Dad knew that he needed a safer and more fuel efficient vehicle.
 So the hunt for a replacement vehicle began.